Fintasys/RxJava-GoogleApiClient/README.md

-# Kotlin GoogleApiClient with RxJava
+# Kotlin GoogleApiClient with RxKotlin
-Easy handling of GoogleApiClient with RxJava
+Easy handling of GoogleApiClient with RxKotlin

 # Usage
 ```